fell-lucas/fell-lucas/README.md

 # Hello, welcome to my GitHub.

-I'm a senior software engineer always tinkering with new and exciting technologies.
-I have a strong background in Flutter, Nodejs, TypeScript, Nestjs, and I'm always eager to learn and experiment with new, cutting-edge technologies.
+I'm a senior software engineer always tinkering with new and upcoming technologies.
+I have a strong background in Flutter, Nodejs, TypeScript, Nestjs, and I'm always eager to learn and experiment with whatever is new in my area.

 ## 🔭 What I'm currently working on

 - Building a [SaaS platform](https://extensipro.com) for university professors and students alike about outreach activities.
+I plan to monetize this in the future, which is why the project is currently closed source.
+Let me know if you would like a tour on it, and I'm happy to guide you through the source code.
+Feel free to test and play around in our development environment at https://dev.extensipro.com/en-US/activities.
 - Employed by BMW to work full-stack on their customer app, [MyBMW](https://flutter.dev/showcase/bmw).

 ## 🌱 What I'm studying